Quality Assurance Program

 4. Can I continue to report my QAP requirements to the College after July 1, 2025?

 Yes, you may continue to report your legacy QAP activities as you normally do through your existing QAP platform.
-Some registrants find recording activities in the QAP platform is helpful when information is required for marketing, their CV, or applying to another jurisdiction.
+Some registrants find recording activities in the QAP platform is helpful when information is required for marketing and their CV.
 This reporting is for your benefit only.
 The College will not monitor or assess this reporting for compliance.
 Registrants may also choose to download records of past QAP activities for their files if they choose.
 Registrants will be notified in advance of any potential changes to accessing their portals.

 5. What will this mean when I need to renew my registration, certifications, or restricted activities?

 This change will not impact your ability to renew your registration, certifications, or restricted activity registrations if you have them.
 Any references to legacy QAP requirements in licensure programs are in the process of being identified and amended in preparation for the new QAP.
-Your scope of practice will not change.
-Registrants are encouraged to maintain their individual skills and competencies specific to certifications and restricted activities through ongoing professional development and recency of practice opportunities.
+Registrants have an ongoing professional responsibility to engage in continuing professional development (e.g. continuing education, self-study) that supports their learning and improved performance, including knowledge, skills, and abilities required for certifications and restricted activities.

 For more information